 KELSEY: Plus, if you’re like, wolfing things down like that, you’re not chewing thoroughly, and that chewing serves a very important purpose, because it breaks down that food.
 It starts that process so amylase can work on it, already in the mouth.
 Y’know, amylase is one of the enzymes that works on carbohydrates, so you kind of want to start that process right away, break down the food so it’s got more surface area, so acid and amylase and all those other enzymes once it gets down to the small intestine can actually do their work on that.
 And if you don’t, if you’re just taking these huge bites of food, it’s gonna have a harder time breaking those foods down.

 LAURA: Right.
 And just the simple act of chewing actually primes your digestive tract to start secreting those enzymes and acids and stuff, so if you’re eating on the run all the time, or eating standing up, and just, y’know, taking huge bites of your food, yeah, that’s gonna definitely reduce your digestive capacity, and it won’t matter what you’re eating necessarily.
 You’ll feel bad whether you ate your fruit on its own or if you combined it with a couple of nuts or whatever.
 So, definitely I think a behavioral approach is a really important thing to do to start.
 Another simple way is to actually just take hydrochloric acid and digestive enzyme supplements, because that can help lower the pH of your stomach, and it’ll help improve the digestion of your food overall.
-And so Chris has a really good supplement called the Paleologix Adaptagest.
-It’s a combination of…they have the enzymes in the one cap, and then they have the HCl in the other cap, and you can kind of play around with how much you take, just depending on what your personal needs are.
-So that’s a really good product if you’re looking for a bit of a digestion assist.
+And so Chris suggests a couple of supplements: Betaine HCL/Pepsin from Thorne Research and Super Enzymes from Now.
+So they are good products if you’re looking for a bit of a digestion assist.
 And then there’s obviously other combination acid/enzyme supplements out there like at Whole Foods or your local health food store, and those will make a huge difference in digestive function, especially if you’ve recently changed to a Paleo diet and you might be eating more protein than usual, or if you’re just one of those people that struggles with proper digestion.
 Maybe you’re stressed and your stomach acid is low; or maybe you just don’t have the same level of digestive health that you’ve had in the past and you want to kind of support it using external sources.

 So that’s, I mean, that’s kind of like the “quick and dirty” way to increase your digestive capacity, but another way is to actually reduce the amount of liquids you take in when you’re eating.
 So try to make sure you get most of your fluid intake outside of mealtime rather than at mealtime, because water and other beverages will actually dilute your stomach acid and reduce your overall digestive function.
 So, obviously we recommend eating things like bone broth, but I don’t necessarily think it’s a great idea to have, like, eight ounces of bone broth and then eat your food right away.
 I think it’s actually better to try to keep the bone broth by itself and drink it outside of meals, because if you’re struggling with adequate digestion, then taking a lot of bone broth fluid in is actually going to prevent you from digesting your food as well, so…